eddelbuettel/r2u/inst/configs/README.md

      ~/.local/share/R/r2u/

-There is now also a helper function `.createDefaultConfiguration()` which dynamically builds the file `config.dcf`.
+There is also a helper function `.createDefaultConfiguration()` which dynamically builds the file `config.dcf`.

+There is also a public repo https://github.com/eddelbuettel/r2u-config whose files now take precedence.